Mountains in Madeira, Portugals rising star. Photo by Kamchatka

-While it is growing in popularity, it still has the feel of a lesser-known paradise.
+While it is growing in popularity, Madeira still feels like a lesser-known paradise.
 So, let’s explore Madeira and see whether it could be your next vacation spot.

 But First, Let’s Cover the Most Common Questions